Is SDIG’s coal refuse plant environmentally beneficial?

 Why do we care?

 Investors have always preferred “good” companies.
-Not so long ago, the goodness of an investment was primarily judged by concrete, visible measures like cash flow and earnings.
+Not so long ago, the quality of an investment was primarily judged by concrete, visible measures like cash flow and earnings.
 Today, the definition of goodness has evolved.
 Nowadays, investors care about sustainability, diversity & inclusion and other social and environmental concerns that are harder to quantify.

 In the biz, we call this new(ish) trend, Environmental, Social and Governance (“ESG” ) investing.
 It’s huge right now.
 Last year ESG funds took in about $51B, at the end of September 2021, ESG funds had already hit $55B in new inflows.
 Actively managed non-ESG funds actually saw outflows over the past few years.
 If you’re confused, an “ESG fund” invests other people’s money and tries to make it turn into more money but also pays attention to whether the companies they invest in are nice to the environment, treat their employees well etc. etc. One result is that there’s less interest in investing in oil and coal but a ton of people want to invest in electric vehicle companies.
 (See how that’s going here.)